Lynxee123/CVCyberPatriot/Windows/win10.md

 ## Forensics Questions:

 One Question usually involves encryption/cipher.
-Rever to this webpage for decryption:
+Refer to this webpage for decryption:
 [cryptii](https://cryptii.com)

 Other questions involve searching for malicious files and services